Love in This Club

-"Love in This Club" is a song by American R&B singer Usher.
-Featuring rapper Young Jeezy, it was released on February 22, 2008, as the lead single from Usher's fifth studio album, Here I Stand.
+"Love in This Club" is a song by American singer Usher featuring American rapper Young Jeezy.
+It was released on February 22, 2008, as the lead single from Usher's fifth studio album, Here I Stand.
 The song was written by Usher, Polow da Don, Jeezy, Darnell Dalton, Ryon Lovett, Lamar Taylor and Keith Thomas, and produced by da Don, with a Las Vegas-inspired synth-driven beat.
 Its lyrics refer to seducing someone in a nightclub.
 The song was originally leaked by da Don prior to its release.

 "Love in This Club" reached number one in New Zealand and the United States as well as the top 10 in Australia, Belgium, Canada, France, Germany, Ireland, Japan, Norway, Scotland, Slovakia, Sweden, Switzerland, and the United Kingdom.
 The accompanying music video, which received a nomination at the 2008 MTV Video Music Awards, features cameo appearances from several musicians.
 In the video, R&B singer Keri Hilson plays Usher's love interest in a club.
 Usher performed the song at the 2008 BET Awards, as well as on several television programs.
 A remix of the song, titled "Love in This Club Part II", features Beyoncé and Lil Wayne.

 Background

 Atlanta-based music producer Polow da Don was inspired to create a beat during his weekend stay in Las Vegas for the MTV Video Music Awards.
 He said of the song, "If you listen to the beat, the synths and everything has a [Las] Vegas feel to it.
 Making love in the club, people in [Las] Vegas are kinda wild."
 He also noted its Euro influences.
 When he finished working on the material, da Don felt it fit for Usher, hoping that it would keep female listeners interested in Usher's music, as his popularity had declined among women since his marriage to stylist Tameka Foster in July 2007.
 Da Don and Usher wrote the track with rapper Young Jeezy, Darnell Dalton, Ryon Lovett, Lamar Taylor and Keith Thomas, and it was recorded at Zac Recording, Atlanta and Hitland Studios, Alpharetta.

-It was not originally planned for Jeezy to appear on the track.
+It was originally planned for Alabama rapper Rich Boy to feature on the track.
 After hearing "Love in This Club", he wanted to contribute to it.
 Da Don was skeptical, but recorded Jeezy's verse.
 He played the new version to Usher who, enjoying the new version, allowed the verse to stay.
 Usher has since called Jeezy "one of the greatest rappers of our generation".
 According to Alabama rapper Gucci Mane, it was initially intended that he feature on the track, rather than Jeezy.